OvaOksehode/vasa_consulting_fesk_og_potater/README.md

 ## Project Overview

-This dashboard has three main sections:
+This dashboard has two views:

 ### 1. Weekly View
 - Allows viewing data for a specific week.